heloise-viegas/heloise-viegas/README.md

-- 🔭 I’m currently working on implementing ML kit
+- 🔭 I’m currently working on Clean Ui designs
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter from Raywenderlich Flutter Aprrentice
 - 👯 I’m looking to collaborate on beginner friendly flutter projects
 - 🤔 I’m looking for help with building responsive apps
 - 💬 Ask me about any flutter internships I maybe intrested in